Scrum Master vs. Agile Coach

 Common questions we hear a lot are, “What’s the difference between a scrum master vs. an agile coach?
 Isn’t a scrum master an agile coach?
 Do I need both?”

-To breakdown these questions, let’s look at both roles and the similarities and differences between each.
+To break down these questions, let’s look at both roles and the similarities and differences between them.

 The scrum master